 This document is intended as a guide for users and administrators of the kina database.
+This database has been implemented as a schema within the Postgres database called fish.

-Access to this database is restricted to specific nominated personnel as specified in the current Schedule 6 of the Data Management contract between the Ministry of Fisheries and NIWA.
-Any requests for data should in the first instance be directed to the Ministry of Fisheries.
+Access to this database is restricted to specific nominated personnel as specified in the current Data Management contract between the Ministry for Primary Industries and NIWA.
+Any requests for data should in the first instance be directed to the Ministry.